izzthedude/todo-docs/docs/features.md

 ## Extra

-Extra features are features that are not limited to any levels of complexities.
+Extra features are features that are not limited to any levels of complexities and are not "compulsory".

+1. **Customisable Todo Status**
+   The user can create, view, edit, and delete their own custom Todo Status.
+A Todo Item must be associated with only one Status, and a Status can be associated with multiple Items.
+An "In Progress" Status and a "Done" Status are compulsory and cannot be deleted.
+When a new Item is created, it must be associated with the "In Progress" status.

+2. **Real-time Updates**
+   The user can observe updates to the data (Item, Categories, Statuses, etc.) in real time.